 Once the iAsset is minted it can be used in many of the ways that institutions and wealthy individuals currently use assets e.g. shorting.
-These iAssets can also be traded for other iAssets on the platform and their prices are kept in check by autonomous Oracles, ensuring that the price of the synthetic asset is up to date with its real-world price .
+These iAssets can also be traded for other iAssets on the platform and their prices are kept in check by autonomous oracles, currently Charli3 and Chainlink, ensuring that the price of a synthetic asset is always up-to-date with its real-world price.

-One can also become a liquidity provider on the Indigo platform, simply by depositing both their iAsset along with stable coins to match its value.
+Users can also become liquidity providers on the Indigo platform, simply by depositing both their iAsset along with stablecoins to match its value.
 By doing so, users can earn interest in the form of the native token INDY.
 INDY can be earned as rewards when a user stakes INDY to the protocols stake pool.
 INDY is also used as a governance token and INDY staked to the protocols stake pool can be used to vote on, or create, governance proposals for the protocol.

 Once the platform is live there will be both a web and mobile app available to users.